 ASTL’s figures also suggest that the total value of bridging loans in default is still on the decline since the start of the year.
 Compared to Q1, the value of bridging loans in default was down 7.6% in Q2.

 Consequently, repossessions were also down over the past three months compared to the start of the year, indicating that the gradual return to normality after 18 months spent in lockdown could be having a positive effect.

-“The falling value of loans in default and number of repossessions reflect the quality of lending and shows that the market is continuing to grow in a sustainable way and enhance its ever-improving reputation,” commented Vic.
+“The falling value of loans in default and the number of repossessions reflect the quality of lending and show that the market is continuing to grow sustainably and enhance its ever-improving reputation,” commented Vic.

 “In this growing market, ASTL lenders continue to represent a benchmark of quality and customer focus, providing brokers with a source of flexible short-term finance that they can trust.”